Darshana Sreedhar Mini

 Darshana Mini’s teaching and research lie at the intersection of gender, sexuality, transnational media, migrant media and screen cultures of South Asia.

-Dr. Mini is an affiliate of Gender and Women’s Studies, Center for Visual Cultures & and Center for South Asia.
+Dr. Mini is the Director for Media and Gender Justice at 4W Initiative, and an affiliate of Gender and Women’s Studies, Center for Visual Cultures & and Center for South Asia.
+She is in the steering committee of Center for Visual Cultures (CVC), Wisconsin Center for Film and Theatre Research (WCFTR) and The Havens Wright Center for Social Justice.

 Education